programminghistorian/jekyll/lessons/manipulating-strings-in-python.md

 #### Multiply

 If you want multiple copies of a string, use the multiplication (\*) operator.
-In this example, *string* "message2a" is given the content "hello" times three; *string* "message 2b" is given content "world"; then we print both strings.
+In this example, string *message2a* is given the content "hello" times three; string *message 2b* is given content "world"; then we print both strings.

 ``` python